Western Railfan Publications

 - Railroad locomotive newsletter “Locomotive Notes”, published by Roy Linscott Jr. from 1963 to 1982, when Mr. Linscott died.

 - In December 2009, Roy Linscott's son Roy H. Linscott, III, and stepson John M. Moore, announced a web site called "Linscott's Trains," which was to include digital images of Linscott's Locomotive Notes.
-As of July 2011, the web site was still under construction.
+As of July 2011, the web site was under construction.
+As of July 2012, the web site was unavailable.
+As of January 2016, plans are to have the web site available by March 2016.

 Locomotive Notes II (LNII)